JP-25/end-To-end-Adaptive-Local-Leanring-TALL-/README.md

-# MOE with MUltiVAE as Expert
+# MOE with MultiVAE as Expert
 Inspired by LOCA idea <br>

 This is the official code with preprocessed datasets for the WSDM 2021 paper: [`Local Collaborative Autoencoders`.](https://arxiv.org/abs/2103.16103)